orvi-tmp/learning-c-with-pebble/chapter01.md

 Pebble smartwatches are made to work with mobile phones.
 When a watch is turned on for the first time, it looks for a phone to help download operating system firmware.
 The Pebble phone app is key to the operation of watches.

 The phone app works on iOS or Android devices.
 It delivers messages and notifications to the watch.
 It acts as a transfer agent between network services and the watch.
-Since the release of Pebble Time models, the app has had a locker that holds watch faces and watch apps.
-The app represents a storage extension for the watch; when watch faces or watch apps are needed but not present on the watch, they are retrieved from the phone app.
+Since the release of Pebble Time models, the app has had a locker that holds watch faces and watchapps.
+The app represents a storage extension for the watch; when watch faces or watchapps are needed but not present on the watch, they are retrieved from the phone app.

 Pebble smartwatches access local and network resources through the phone app.
-Software written for each watch model can access network resources, but only through the watch app.
+Software written for each watch model can access network resources, but only through the watchapp.
 Any access to URLs or network based functionality must go through the phone app.

 So it is safe to say that the Pebble platform depends on the phone app for functionality.
 This is mostly an advantage for Pebble smartwatches, because it allows the watch to be thinner (hardware like WiFi chips can be left off) and it allows the phone to share processing with the watch.

 ### How to Use This Book ###

 This book is designed to help you learn C programming by using the Pebble smartwatch platform to demonstrate and execute programs.
-The book is online for several reasons.
+The book is online for several reasons:

 * The online accessibility means you can read this book from any device.
 * The book is accessible through Web browsers so it can use Internet resources.
 * This book is on the Gitbook Web site.
 This means you can fork the book, add your own content and submit it to us as pull requests.
 * Finally, exercises can be run in CloudPebble through GitHub.

 This book should be accessible by beginners as well as those who know the C language but want to write Pebble applications.
 If you are just starting in C programming, then you should start at chapter 2 and work through each chapter in sequence.
 If you are already a C programmer, you should also read chapter 2, but then find those features that focus on Pebble smartwatches, such as the user interface or sensor programming.
-Seasoned C programmers could start at chapter 15.
+Seasoned C programmers could start at chapter 15, once it is available.

 Finally, note that this is a BIP: a Book In Progress.
 The contents will change over time.
 Errors will be corrected, content added, and exercises will be modified or added.
 This is one of the reasons the book is published on gitbook.com, so that we can make this a better and more effective learning tool.